tests-always-included/wick/doc/contexts-that-disable-exit-on-error.md

 Contexts That Disable Exit On Error
 ===================================

-In wick, everything by default runs in [strict mode](bash-strict-mode.md).
-This, among other things, sets `-e` which tells bash to exit if a command that was ran exitted with an error code.
+In Wick, everything by default runs in [strict mode](bash-strict-mode.md).
+This, among other things, sets `-e` which tells Bash to exit if a command that was ran exited with an error code.
 It will also exit with the same error code as the command that failed.

     set -e